ssslaad/ScotlandYard/README.md

 	- Next moves can be randomly assigned to detectives and sequence should be same for rest of the game.
 	- The player (who is playing) should be shown all the possible options of movement along with tickets count (ex.
 Taxi, Bus, Underground, Black Ticket, White Ticket, 2x move etc).
  	- After every step/move, appropriate ticket should be deducted from players tickets.
+  	- Give "Edit Last Move" option - incase user submits wrong information and that edit can be done before next player plays.
  	- Mr. X's movement should **not** be visible to other players but mode of transport should be visible.
   	- Detective's movement should be visible to every other players along with mode of transport.
   	- Automatically populate the source location of the players and Source location of player should be same as previous target location (user should not be able to enter source location).
 For the very 1st move, the starting location will be the source location of the player.